Sparmon7/Sparmon7/README.md

-- 👋 Hi, I’m @Sparmon7
+- 👋 Hi, I’m @Sparmon7 (Spencer Armon)
-- 👀 I’m majoring in Computer Science and Economics at Washington University in St. Louis
+- 👀 I’m a member of the Class of 2024 at Washington University in St. Louis majoring in Computer Science and Economics
+- 🗠 I am looking for a Summer Internship in Software Development/Engineering
 - 📫 You can reach me at spencerarmon473@gmail.com